inria-emeraude/jimlac25/web/docs/index.md

 The artistic portion of both conference will take place at the Théâtre Astrée of Lyon 1 University: <https://maps.app.goo.gl/w6fFaHR4NSP6rXXo6>

 JIM concerts will take place on June 23 and 24.
-LAC concerts will take place on June 26 and 27 with potentially a "special" live coding concert on the 28th.
+LAC concerts will take place on June 25-27 with potentially a "special" live coding concert on the 28th.
 JIM and LAC will have a joint banquet on June 25th which will serve both as a closing event for the JIM and a welcoming event for LAC.

-At this stage, we envision the following registration options (this might be subject to changes):

-* JIM registration: registration fee to cover lunches and the conference banquet.
-* LAC basic registration: FREE (no lunches and no banquet included).
-* LAC full registration: registration fee to cover lunches and the conference banquet.
-* JIM + LAC pass: registration fee to covert lunches throughout the whole week and the conference banquet.
-* Both JIM and LAC will be live streamed for free (no need to register for that).

-Note to LAC's "purists:" LAC 2025 will take place during the summer break on a large campus: this means that there won't be that many options for buying food near the conference venue.
-This is why we're offering you the possibility to pay a fee to have all your lunches covered and to give you access to the conference banquet.

 ## Contact